Get to know the folks you'll be learning from!

 Kaja Sadowski has been a physical instructor since 2004, and taught figure skating, rock climbing, and mountaineering before coming to martial arts in 2010.
-Kaja joined the coaching team at Valkyrie WMAA in 2012, and created their beginner program that year.
+They joined the coaching team at Valkyrie WMAA in 2012.

 Kaja's historical focus is the works of Achille Marozzo (1536; sword in one hand, sword in two hands, dagger) and Domingo Luis Godinho (1599; two swords).
 They also teach unarmed striking, grappling, knife combat, and self defense.